tsavina/model_server/docs/models_repository.md

 > **NOTE**: In execution, the versions are enabled according to a pre-defined version policy.
 If the client does not specify the version number in the parameters, by default, the latest version is served.

-The structure of the model repository depends on the number of served models:
+The structure of the model repository depends on the number of the served models.

-- serving single model
-- serving multiple models

 ## Serving Single Model